Reporter Outreach Logo

 How do I check my Google ranking for free?

-Set up Google Search Console — it takes five minutes and shows every query your site appears for, along with your exact position, clicks, and impressions.
+Set up Google Search Console — it's free, takes five minutes, and shows every query Google associates with your site.
+You'll see your average position, click data, and which pages appear for which terms.
 For a quick one-off check, search in an incognito window (keeping in mind location still affects results).
 Ahrefs also offers a limited free rank checker for individual keyword lookups.

 Why does my ranking look different from what a tool shows?